 Musicians!
 Wind players!
 Singers!
 I have found an amazing tool that has improved my breathing and with that the power and stamina of my play.
 I am a professional musician and have played the trombone since I was 10 years old, which means that it has now been my permanent companion for 38 years.
 Since springtime I have practiced with the breathing retrainer, the Relaxator.
 When I exhale it gives a resistance similar to what occurs when I play the trombone.
 Given that I play my trombone almost every day, I am very well trained in my breathing muscles.

-I can hold the tones for longer
+Better abdominal support means I can hold the tones for longer

 Currently I play the trombone and sing in a big show here in Sweden, “Körberg och Dalle” at Intiman.
 In this show I sing a lot more than I usually do.
 In the past my throat would always hurt when I sang a lot but I have noticed that now it doesn’t hurt at all.
 It feels like I’m singing “correctly”.

 I can sing with power and I have the confidence to really sing out in a better way than before, thanks to better abdominal support.
 So far my improved abdominal support is new knowledge that I need to practice everyday.
-But practice makes perfect and hopefully the conscious diaphragm-strengthening breath will become more and more natural in time, without the need for me to think about it.
+But practice makes perfect and hopefully the conscious diaphragm-strengthening breath will become more and more natural over time, without the need for me to think about it.

 Since springtime I go for walks and to the gym with my mouth closed.
 The first time I was about to try mouth taping whilst out walking (to make it easier for me to keep my mouth closed), I thought I’d put some lipstick over the tape so it would look more natural, so no one would notice.
 But when my daughter saw me I almost scared her to death, haha.

-Breathing plays a big part
+Breathing plays a big part in my well- being